Canvas Health is hiring in all areas! Please View Our Current Career Openings!

 Mike Boldenow joined the board in 2016.
-Mike has been involved in healthcare design for 26 years with BWBR.
+Mike has been involved in healthcare design for more than 30 years with BWBR.
 Over the past decade, a focus of his healthcare projects have been working with various institution’s behavioral and mental health programs.
 Mike’s experience within a large, healthcare focused, architectural firm has put him in a position of leadership.
 Mike’s been on BWBR’s Executive Committee since 2014.
 He leads multiple teams of architects, interior designers and engineers on a variety of healthcare projects, including mental health and substance dependency programs.
 Mike and his wife Kelly reside in Lake Elmo with their triplets.

 Diedra Carlson has a BA in Oral Communications and MA in Elementary Education from St. Catherine University and Special Education-Emotional Behavioral Disorders from University of St. Thomas.
 She lives in St. Paul and has been a teacher with the St. Paul Public Schools for 21 years.
 Currently, she is on emergency assignment with St Paul Online School as a school option during the pandemic.
 I am a Montessori teacher for JJ Hill Montessori and was recently accepted to the UMN as a doctoral student.